tvanduser/Refactoring-Kata/refactoring_TDVZNK/Documentation.md

 - wrote helper function for calculating the cost of a performance
 - changed the variable names from this_amount to result in the helper function
 - wrote a new function to get the play from a performance to clean up the statement function
+    - within this I changed way that the play type was getting found in the statement function using that new function